Danielle Rodriguez

 Danielle Victoria Rodriguez (born December 18, 1993) is an American and Icelandic basketball player and coach.
 She currently plays for Njarðvík in the Úrvalsdeild kvenna.
 After graduating from the University of Utah, she went on to play professionally in the Úrvalsdeild kvenna where she was named the Foreign Player of the Year in 2018 and led the league in assists in 2017 and 2019.
 A naturalized Icelandic citizen, she debuted for the Icelandic national team in 2024.
+In 2026, she was named the Úrvalsdeild Domestic Player of the Year, the same year she won the Icelandic championship for the first time and was named the Playoffs MVP.

 Alongside her playing career, she has served as an assistant coach, including for the University of San Diego and the Icelandic junior national teams program.
 In 2020, she became the first woman to serve as a coach in the top-tier Icelandic men's league, Úrvalsdeild karla.

 High school career

 Rodriguez attended Warren High School in Downey, California, where she was a three-timea league MVP.
 During her senior season, she averaged 17.9 points, 6.2 assists, 4.8 rebounds and 2.6 steals per game.
 While at Warren, she also competed in cross country, track and volleyball.